emranxec/MyLearning/README.md

 63. Load a file and do operations?
 >
 ----
-64. what are diff types of garbage collector?
+64. Garbage collectors? what are diff types of garbage collector?
+Different method of garbage collector?
 >
 ----
 65. jdbc versus hibernate?